How much do life coaches make?

 As we’ve discussed, you can easily charge more if people value what you have to offer.
 They’ll pay whatever you ask if you’re recognized as an expert or they’re anxious to get help.

-That’s why it’s so important to position yourself as the elite option or even the only option.
+That’s why it’s so important to position yourself as the elite option or even the only option compared to other coaches.
 Here are a few ways to do that.

-Find a niche - No one is an expert in everything.
+Find a niche: No one is an expert in everything.
 Niche down as far as possible to position yourself as the best option in your space.
+There are plenty of coaching niches within life coaching — you can be anything from a career coach to a wellness and nutrition coach to a relationship coach.

-Get a celebrity client - You don’t need a movie star on your client list, but if you can snag a client who’s well known to your audience, you’ll gain instant credibility.
-One celebrity client can take your life coaching practice to the next level.
+Get a celebrity client: You don’t need a movie star on your client list, but if you can snag a client who’s well-known to your audience, you’ll gain instant credibility.
+One celebrity or influencer client can take your own business to the next level.

-Get more testimonials - Make it a practice to ask your clients for a testimonial — a video testimonial, if possible — describing the transformation you’ve given them.
-Then share those testimonials generously on your website, on landing pages, and in social media.
+Get more testimonials: Make it a practice to ask your satisfied clients for a testimonial — a video testimonial, if possible — describing the transformation you’ve given them.
+Then, share those testimonials generously on your website, on landing pages, and on social media for potential clients to see.

 Get more clients

-To get more clients, you need to optimize your marketing and sales.
-Luckily, with Kajabi, the tools you need are built into your coaching platform.
+Easier said than done, right?
+To increase your client base, you need to optimize your marketing and sales.
+Luckily, with a platform like Kajabi, the tools you need are built into your coaching business.

-Be aware, a percentage of your clients will always want more from you.
-So give them ways to buy additional training and coaching sessions.
-An easy way to do that is to add an upsell to your pipeline.
-Or use email marketing to promote your coaching services and products.
+Be aware that a percentage of your paying clients will always want more from you, so give them ways to buy additional training and sessions.
+An easy way to do that is to add an upsell to your pipeline or use email marketing to promote your coaching services and products.

-Don’t worry if you seem to be spending more time on marketing than on coaching.
-That’s normal.
-JRNI found that coaches typically spend 40% of their time on marketing vs 20% of their time on billable coaching sessions.
+Don’t worry if you seem to be spending more time on marketing than on coaching — that’s normal.
+JRNI found that new coaches typically spend 40% of their time on marketing vs 20% of their time on billable coaching sessions.

-The truth is, unless you prioritize marketing, you’ll struggle to hit your income goals.
+The truth is, prioritizing marketing helps keep your pipeline full which will help you hit your income goals.
 So set aside time on a regular basis to focus on building your business: strategizing, marketing, and taking care of the backend.

 Create additional income streams